Which is Your Favorite Season?

 - Ask your students if they know what the four seasons are.

-- Ask your students to describe the current season.
-Have them elaborate on what the weather is like, what people wear, and what people do during the season.
+- Ask your students to describe the current season in partners.
+Prompt them to elaborate on what the weather is like, what people wear, what people do, what places look like, and what events happen in each season.

 - Draw 4 columns on the board and title them summer, fall, winter, and spring.

 - Teach the rules for partner discussions by creating a chart titled "Turn and Talk."

 - Ask students to give you a thumbs up if they can agree to follow the rules for talking to their partner.
 If students are not familiar with the procedure, model participating in a collaborative conversation with a student volunteer.
 Model maintaining eye contact, active listening, taking turns and speaking about the topic under discussion.

 - Make sure each student knows who their partner is.
 Tell students to follow the steps, and turn and talk to their partner to share words to describe summer (such as hot, warm or muggy).

 - Call the students back together as a class.
 Choose a few volunteers to present words to add to the summer column.
 Repeat with fall, winter and spring.
 They can use information from the text or their own knowledge.